-Crime/Emergency Reporting
+Crime/Emergency Reporting and University Response

-Campus community members - students, faculty, staff, and guests - are encouraged to report all criminal actions, emergencies, or other public safety-related incidents occurring within the University's Clery geography to the Southern University at New Orleans Police Department in an accurate, prompt, and timely manner.
-The University's Clery geography includes: on-campus property including campus residence halls, buildings, and facilities; designated non-campus properties and facilities; public property adjacent to and immediately accessible from the on-campus property; and leased, rented, or otherwise recognized and controlled buildings, spaces, and facilities.
+Campus community members - students, faculty, staff, and guests - are encouraged to report all criminal actions, emergencies, or other public safety related incidents occurring within the University's Clery geography to the Southern University at New Orleans Police Department in an accurate, prompt, and timely manner.
+The University's Clery geography includes: on campus property including campus residence halls, buildings, and/or facilities; designated non-campus properties and facilities; public property adjacent to and immediately accessible from on campus property; and leased, rented, or otherwise recognized and/or controlled buildings, spaces, and/or facilities.
+The

-The SUNOPD has been designated by Southern University at New Orleans as the official office for campus crime reporting.
-SUNOPD strongly encourages the accurate and prompt reporting of crimes.
-Reliable and quick reporting ensures SUNOPD can evaluate, consider and send timely warning reports, and disclose crimes through ongoing disclosure processes such as posting crimes in the Daily Crime Log and accurately documenting reportable crimes in its annual statistical disclosure.
-Southern University at New Orleans further encourages accurate and prompt reporting to SUNOPD and the local police when the victim of a crime elects to or is unable to make such a report.
-This publication focuses on SUNOPD because it is primarily responsible for patrolling the Southern University at the New Orleans campus.
-It has been designated as the institution's primary reporting structure for crimes and emergencies.
+SUNO PD has been designated by Southern University at New Orleans as the official office for campus crime reporting.
+SUNO PD strongly encourages the accurate and prompt reporting of crimes.
+Accurate and prompt reporting ensures SUNO PD is able to evaluate, consider and send timely warning reports, disclose crimes through ongoing disclosure processes such as the posting of crimes in the Daily Crime Log and accurately documenting reportable crimes in its annual statistical disclosure.
+Southern University at New Orleans further encourages accurate and prompt reporting to SUNO PD and/or the local police when the victim of a crime elects to, or is unable to, make such a report.
+This publication focuses on SUNO PD because it has primary responsibility for patrolling the Southern University at New Orleans campus and it has been designated as the institution's primary reporting structure for crimes and emergencies.
 However, criminal incidents or incidents off campus can be reported to the local New Orleans Police Department.